core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ##  CBOR Tags Registry {#tag-registry}

-This specification requires the assignment of CBOR tags for the following YANG datatypes.
+IANA has assigned the following CBOR tags for the following YANG datatypes.
-These tags are added to the CBOR  Tags Registry as defined in {{Section 9.2 of RFC8949}}.
+These are present at: https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml as defined in {{Section 9.2 of RFC8949}}.

 | Tag | Data Item        | Semantics                      | Reference |
 |-----|------------------|--------------------------------|-----------|